RuslanKhafizov/genetic-code-by-khafizov/README.md

 ## Scientific Background & Key Concepts

-(This section is largely based on the content from the "Information" modal within the application.)

 **1. Rumer's Octets:**
 Y.B.
 Rumer was the first to note that the 16 "columns" (XY-boxes, defined by the first two nucleotides of a codon) in the standard genetic code table can be divided into two groups of eight columns each – the Octets.
 *   **Octet I:** Includes XY-boxes where all four codons (XYN, where N is any of the four nucleotides) code for the same amino acid (complete 4-fold degeneracy).